 Not everyone has a horse that will calmly tolerate being costumed, but for those that do the results can be stunning.
 Here are some of my favorites.
 I will update the list as I find more wonderful costumed horses.
 Please let me know if you have some favorites of your own!

 The most bizarre costumes are novelty fancy dress, such as for Halloween or a costume contest. here are some of my favorites.

 My topic pick being the skeleton shown right as it does not require any awkward material and is very effective!
 But then I discovered it's a whole sub-genre of horse costume!
-You can see a similar cloth-based skeleton costume here, a skele-donkey here, white skele-horse, and finally a skele-horse with matching rider here!
+You can see a similar cloth-based skeleton costume here, white skele-horse, and finally a skele-horse with matching rider here!